Mercedes A-Class hybrid boot space & seating

-The Mercedes A-Class hybrid sacrifices some boot space to batteries, but it’s still a fairly practical hatchback
+The Mercedes A-Class hybrid sacrifices some boot space to batteries, but it’s still a fairly practical saloon

 |Length||Width||Height||Boot volume (seats up/down)|

-It’s not the most practical plug-in hybrid at this price point, but the Mercedes A-Class remains a well packaged hatchback despite the addition of some space-robbing batteries.
-Passenger space is unchanged from the petrol and diesel versions and is competitive with the likes of the BMW 1 Series and Volkswagen Golf.
+It’s not the most practical plug-in hybrid at this price, but the A-Class remains a well packaged saloon (the hatchback was dropped with the facelift in 2023) despite the addition of some space-robbing batteries.
+Passenger space is unchanged from the petrol and diesel versions and is competitive with the likes of the BMW 1 Series and Volkswagen Golf – though remember, those are both hatchbacks, not saloons.
+The Audi A3 is probably the Merc's closest rival, but the saloon version of that car doesn't come as a PHEV.

-Elsewhere, headroom is good, but there’s not quite as much legroom as you’ll find in the back of those cars.
+Elsewhere, headroom is good, but there’s not quite as much legroom as you’ll find in the back the BMW or VW – again, because the Mercedes is now saloon-only.
 Middle-seat passengers won’t be too comfortable thanks to the bench's raised profile, either.

 Mercedes A-Class hybrid interior space, storage & comfort